parku/docs/api/locations.md

 `date_end` | Filter parking spaces for the end date. _Optional._

 When no `date_start` or `date_end` was provided, all locations are returned.
 That does not mean, that they are available.

-### Return values
-Available options for a parking space are:

-* `excess length` The parking space can be used by cars with a small trailer.
-* `indoor` The parking space has a roof or can be an underground garage.
-* `disabled` Parking space is accessible for disabled people.
-* `patio` The parking space is located at an inner courtyard.
-* `barrier` Parking space has a barrier and user needs a smartphone to open it.
-* `charging station` Parking space with an electric vehicle charging station.

-`user_owned` is `true` if the user who requested the location is also the owner of the parking space.
-This allows the web and the apps to determine if the user could block the parking space from bookings.
-The blocking feature itself is not yet supported in APIv4.

 ## Terms and Conditions